GoogleCloudPlatform/jupyter-extensions/jupyterlab_ucaip/README.md

 ### enabled APIs

-The extension utilizes the [Cloud AutoML API](https://cloud.google.com/automl).
+The extension utilizes the [Cloud uCAIP API](https://cloud.google.com/ai-platform-unified).
 Make sure this API is enabled on your project in the GCP console.